habuka036/wakame-vdc-wiki/en/development-guide.md

 #### Configuration files

 The configuration files use an in house developed framework called [Fuguta](https://github.com/axsh/fuguta).
-Their definition can be found in the [dcmgr/lib/dcmgr/configurations](https://github.com/axsh/wakame-vdc/tree/master/dcmgr/lib/dcmgr/configurations) directory.
+Their definitions can be found in the [dcmgr/lib/dcmgr/configurations](https://github.com/axsh/wakame-vdc/tree/master/dcmgr/lib/dcmgr/configurations) directory.
 Examples of the configuration files themselves can be found here: [dcmgr/config](https://github.com/axsh/wakame-vdc/tree/master/dcmgr/config)

 #### RPM packaging